-5 Ontology-driven Development Methodology
+5 Ontology-driven development (ODD) methodology

 The pervasiveness in iTV applications increases the complexity of application development due to the extended context space.
-This requires development approaches based on higher level of abstractions.
+This requires development approaches based on the higher level of abstractions.
 Model-driven approach is promising as models are not only used for design, development, maintenance but also for generating executable code for specific applications and platforms.
 The main drawback of model driven approach for pervasive application development is its lack of support for reasoning tools.
-On the other hand, ontology driven development (ODD) follows similar approach as MDA by using ontologies in Model driven engineering process but ODD additionally exploits knowledge exploitation using reasoning over the maintained ontology.
-There are several factors that make ontology-driven development a suitable choice for building pervasive software applications.
+On the other hand, ODD follows similar approach as MDA using ontologies in Model driven engineering process but ODD additionally exploits knowledge exploitation using reasoning over the maintained ontology.
+There are several factors that make ODD a suitable choice for building pervasive software applications (Fig. 3).